FCF-FCF-Github/lure/README.md

 Easy to use client hooks for old Roblox clients

 ## Classes
-Lure provides six sample classes that provide different functions.
+Lure provides six sample classes that provide different functifons.
 You may reference them in order to add your own.

 - **CRoblox**: Detours `CRobloxApp::InitInstance` and `CRobloxCommandLineInfo::ParseParam` to allow authentication and join-script command line arguments.
 - **Context**: Adds verbose (or, at the very least, easier-to-understand) error messages for permission checks. **This is only enabled when Lure is compiled as Debug.**